 To graduate with a major in sociology the student must meet all the University Core Curriculum requirements and the requirements of the College of Liberal Arts.
 The major requires thirty-six hours of course work.
 Four courses are required: SOC 108, SOC 301, SOC 308 and SOC 312.
 A capstone course during the senior year, SOC 497 or SOC 498, which requires prior consent of instructor, is also required.
 Each student must also take two additional 400-level courses in sociology.
 These requirements are summarized below.

 Credits for some sociology courses taken at community colleges are transferable.
-Students should have their sociology credits evaluated by the department’s director of undergraduate studies at the earliest opportunity.
+Students should have their sociology credits evaluated by the program’s director of undergraduate studies at the earliest opportunity.
 At least 20 hours of sociology credit must be earned at Southern Illinois University Carbondale.
 The two 400-level courses must be taken at a senior level institution and SOC 497 or SOC 498 must be taken at Southern Illinois University Carbondale.

 Bachelor of Arts (B.A.) in Sociology Degree Requirements